sjiang29/rosetta/README.md

 Rosetta Code
 ============

-While the Rosetta source code is published on GitHub, it is not "Open Source" (according to the OSI definition).
+While the Rosetta source code is published on GitHub, it's not "Open Source" (according to the OSI definition).
 Most notably, use for commercial purposes requires purchase of a separate license.
 See LICENSE.md for further information.

 Getting Started Using Rosetta
 ============================